mikeshulman/narya/README.md

 Every type `A` has a binary identity/bridge type denoted `Id A x y`, and each term `x:A` has a reflexivity term `refl x : Id A x x`.
 (The argument of `refl` must synthesize.)
 Elements of the identity type of the universe include, at least, a binary correspondence, which is instantiated by application syntax; so from `A₂ : Id Type A₀ A₁`, if `a₀:A₀` and `a₁:A₁` we have `A₂ a₀ a₁ : Type`.
 In particular, `Id A x y` is an instance of this syntax, as we have `Id A : Id Type A A`, and indeed `Id A` is just a notational variant of `refl A`.

 Iterating `Id` or `refl` multiple times produces higher-dimensional cube types and cubes.
 There is a symmetry operation `sym` that acts on at-least-two dimensional cubes, swapping or transposing the last two dimensions; its argument must also synthesize.
 Combining versions of `refl` and `sym` yields arbitrary higher-dimensional "degeneracies" (from the BCH cube category).
-There is also a generic syntax for such degeneracies: `M ^{ 201 }` where inside the braces is a string of digits representing the degeneracy, with `0` denoting a degenerate dimension and the other digits denoting a permutation.
+There is also a generic syntax for such degeneracies: `M⁽¹⁰²⁾` or `M^(102)` where  the string of digits represents the degeneracy, with `0` denoting a degenerate dimension and the other digits denoting a permutation.
+In the unlikely event you are working with dimensions greater than nine, you can separate multi-digit numbers in a permutation with a hyphen, e.g. `M⁽¹⁻²⁻³⁻⁴⁻⁵⁻⁶⁻⁷⁻⁸⁻⁹⁻¹⁰⁾` or `M^(0-1-2-3-4-5-6-7-8-9-10)`.

 The identity/bridge type of a pi-type computes to another pi-type.
 In Narya this computation is "up to definitional isomorphism", meaning that the following two types are isomorphic:
 ```